bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up document approval/Continia user setup for approvals.md

 ---
 title: Continia user setup for approvals in Document Capture
-date: 15-01-2025
+date: 01-10-2025
 description: How to configure users as approvers, including an overview of approval administrator permissions.
 id: DC-23
 lang: en
 ---

-# Continia User Setup for Approvals
+# Continia user setup for approvals

 To approve documents in either Continia Document Capture or the Continia Web Approval Portal, a user must first be configured as an approver.
 This article provides details on how to do so.

 > [!NOTE]
 > You configure users as approvers in the **Continia User Setup**, which is also relevant for Continia Expense Management.
-For more information, see [Expense User Setup for Expense Management](@EM-36).
+For more information, see [Expense user setup for Expense Management](@EM-36).

 The **Continia User Setup** is an extension of the standard Microsoft Dynamics 365 Business Central (BC) user setup table, and many of the fields displayed in the **Continia User Setup** originate from this table – and also appear in the **Approval User Setup**.
 Any settings you change in one of the two setups are automatically changed accordingly in the other setup.